ProjectTEST-AI/MPC-documentary/docs/MPC-custom-language.md

 72 = value1 is a MemoryID, value2 is a MemoryID, value3 is a MemoryID          | value1 is a negative number, value2 is a negative number
 ```

+##
 ### 3. Value(s) being processed
+Theese two values are the data that will be processed, sometimes one is used, and sometimes both are used.
 The first value is generally called V1 or value1 and the second value can be generally called V2 or value2.

 The range of the value extends **from 0000 to 9999**.
 Negative numbers can be achieved by the positive/negative value property or by putting the value inside a register or memory address.

-Any number higher than this requires a register or memory address which will be explained next.
+Any number higher than this requires a register or memory address which is explained [Here](#registers-and-memory-addresses).

+##
+### 4. Target output
+This value represents the output address of the processed value, this is where the processed value will be placed in.

+The datatype of this value is either a register address or a memory address.

+##
+## Further documentation to available functions

-## Flow control (3)
+### Flow control (3)
 Flow control operations control how the data processing flows.
 This section is here to explain each functions in `Flow control`

 - **Jump** (3 01)\